 2. Effective Retention

 Overcoming turnover is a multifaceted approach that necessitates assessing different areas of your workforce strategy.
 Retention tactics are highly effective in reducing turnover and promoting retention.
-Tactics include:
+The American Heart Association’s (AHA) 2023 Healthcare Workforce Scan identified that greater retention efforts that health systems are exercising include:

 "*" indicates required fields